Chance-Constrained Sampling-Based MPC for Collision Avoidance in Uncertain Dynamic Environments: Introduction and Related Work

-To mitigate the challenges posed by gradient-based MPC methods, this letter introduces a new avenue for sampling-based MPC approaches that make no assumptions or approximations on objective functions and system dynamics \cite{mohamed2020model}, targeting autonomous navigation in crowded environments. \ihab{Specifically, we propose C\textsuperscript{2}U-MPPI, an extension of our U-MPPI algorithm~\cite{mohamed2023towards} which incorporates probabilistic chance constraints into the optimization framework to enhance collision avoidance under uncertainty while preserving computational efficiency.} By leveraging the Unscented Transform (UT) for trajectory sampling and integrating risk-sensitive trajectory evaluation, our method generates more feasible trajectories that account for both static and dynamic obstacles, enabling robust and adaptive navigation in uncertain environments.
-The main contributions of this work are summarized as follows: \begin{enumerate} \item A real-time collision avoidance method for dynamic and uncertain environments is proposed by extending the U-MPPI framework with probabilistic collision checking, reformulated in Section~\ref{Robot-Obstacle Collision Avoidance Chance Constraints} into a computationally efficient deterministic form for seamless integration. \item Dynamic collision avoidance costs are introduced for MPPI-based algorithms in Section \ref{Cost Function Design}, evaluating sampled trajectories based on their interactions with dynamic obstacles and thereby enhancing navigation robustness. \item A layered dynamic obstacle representation is proposed to efficiently evaluate trajectories over a prediction horizon, enabling real-time handling of multiple obstacles, as detailed in Section \ref{Dynamic Obstacle Representation} and illustrated in Fig.~\ref{fig:predictions-representation}. \item The proposed control strategy is validated through simulations and real-world experiments in Section~\ref{Results and Analysis}, demonstrating its effectiveness in both cooperative and non-cooperative scenarios compared to baseline methods. \end{enumerate}
+By leveraging the Unscented Transform (UT) for trajectory sampling and integrating risk-sensitive trajectory evaluation, our method generates more feasible trajectories that account for both static and dynamic obstacles, enabling robust and adaptive navigation in uncertain environments.
+The main contributions of this work are summarized as follows: \begin{enumerate} \item A real-time collision avoidance method for dynamic and uncertain environments is proposed by extending the U-MPPI framework with probabilistic collision checking, reformulated in Section~\ref{Robot-Obstacle Collision Avoidance Chance Constraints} into a computationally efficient deterministic form for seamless integration. \item Dynamic collision avoidance costs, combining adopted and new formulations, are integrated into MPPI-based algorithms in Section \ref{Cost Function Design}, enabling robust trajectory evaluation and enhancing navigation under dynamic interactions. \item A layered dynamic obstacle representation is proposed to efficiently evaluate trajectories over a prediction horizon, enabling real-time handling of multiple obstacles, as detailed in Section \ref{Dynamic Obstacle Representation} and illustrated in Fig.~\ref{fig:predictions-representation}. \item The proposed control strategy is validated through simulations and real-world experiments in Section~\ref{Results and Analysis}, demonstrating its effectiveness in both cooperative and non-cooperative scenarios compared to baseline methods. \end{enumerate}